Skip to main content

 Federation

-NOTE: new in RDF4J 3.1
+NOTE: since RDF4J 3.1

 RDF4J integrates federation support using the FedX engine.